Meet the Team

 Louise began her teaching career in the Central South Wales region at Fitzalan High School in Cardiff where she taught ICT, business/economics and mathematics, before moving to Aberdare Girls’ School in Rhondda Cynon Taf as the Head of Business Studies.

-Andrew Williams - Acting Assistant Director
+Andrew Williams - Assistant Director for Partnerships and Improvement

 Andrew has worked in a wide range of Educational settings, including Special schools, in England and Wales as well as on secondments in Welsh Government and Local Authority and as a peer inspector with Estyn.
 Before joining the EAS as Principal Challenge Adviser he was a headteacher of a highly successful school in Newport.